FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Abstract

 \section{Abstract}

 {In today's technologically driven world, the rapid spread of fake news, particularly during critical events like elections, poses a growing threat to the integrity of information.
 To tackle this challenge head-on, we introduce \textbf{\texttt{FakeWatch} \faEye}, a comprehensive framework carefully designed to detect fake news.
 Leveraging a newly curated dataset of North American election-related news articles, we construct robust classification models.
-Our framework integrates a model hub comprising of both traditional machine learning (ML) techniques and cutting-edge Language Models (LMs) to discern fake news effectively.
-Our overarching objective is to provide the research community with adaptable and precise classification models adept at identifying the ever-evolving landscape of misinformation.
+Our framework integrates a model hub comprising of both traditional machine learning (ML) techniques, and state-of-the-art Language Models (LMs) to discern fake news effectively.
+Our objective is to provide the research community with adaptable and precise classification models adept at identifying fake news for the elections agenda.
 Quantitative evaluations of fake news classifiers on our dataset reveal that, while state-of-the-art LMs exhibit a slight edge over traditional ML models, classical models remain competitive due to their balance of accuracy and computational efficiency.
 Additionally, qualitative analyses shed light on patterns within fake news articles.
-This research lays the groundwork for future endeavors aimed at combating misinformation, particularly concerning electoral processes.
-We provide our labeled data and model publicly for use and reproducibility.}
+We provide our labeled data\footnote{\url{https://huggingface.co/datasets/newsmediabias/fake_news_elections_labelled_data} }~ and model\footnote{\url{https://huggingface.co/newsmediabias/FakeWatch} }~ for reproducibility and further research.}

 \keywords{Large language models, fact-checking, elections, fake news}